 What Is Included In The Forebrain?

-Now lets go further down the rabbit hole, and talk about the structure of the most advanced part of your brain.
-The forebrain sits on and covers much of brain’s other structures.
+Now let’s go further down the rabbit hole and talk about the structure of the most advanced part of your brain.
+The forebrain sits on and covers much of the brain’s other structures.
 It has two sections, known as the telencephalon and the diencephalon.

 The telencephalon contains the cerebral cortex.
 You use this each day for a variety of tasks, including controlling motor functions, processing sensory data, and complex actions such as reasoning and problem-solving.
 And this section can be further divided into four lobes which are responsible for all kinds of functions from sight to decision making to touch.